IotaSpencer/supyplugins/Tail/README.md

 # Tail

-This is a rewritten version of
+This is a rewritten version of most Tail plugins available.